sailfish009/goodvibes/HACKING.md

 - discuss the changes, and eventually submit a merge request

-If you hack around for your own use-case, and think that other users could benefit from your hacks, feel free to share it and discuss it on GitHub.
+If you hack around for your own use-case, and think that other users could benefit from your hacks, feel free to share it and discuss it on GitLab.

 If we decide that your hacks should be integrated upstream, then you will have to transform it in proper commits, make sure it fits into the current design,